Château de Chantilly: Original construction

 The estate's connection with the Montmorency family began in 1484.
 The first mansion (no longer in existence, now replaced by the Grand Château) was built, between 1528 and 1531, for Anne de Montmorency by Pierre Chambiges.
 The Petit Château was also built for him, around 1560, probably by Jean Bullant.
 In 1632, after the death of Henri II de Montmorency, it passed to his nephew, the Grand Condé, who inherited it through his mother, Charlotte Marguerite de Montmorency.

 Molière's play Les Précieuses ridicules received its first performance here in 1659.
-Madame de Sévigné relates in her memoirs that when King Louis XIV of France visited there in 1671, François Vatel, the maître d'hôtel to the Grand Condé, committed suicide when he feared the fish would be served late.
+Madame de Sévigné relates in her memoirs that when King Louis XIV visited there in 1671, François Vatel, the maître d'hôtel to the Grand Condé, committed suicide when he feared the fish would be served late.
 The collection includes important works of the cabinetmaker André-Charles Boulle.